0ranki/silverblue-zfs/README.md

 The ZFS modules are built against the latest latest ublue-os:main image, Fedora 40 at the time of writing.
-Building the modules is basically taken straight from [Fedora CoreOS](https://github.com/coreos/layering-examples/tree/main/build-zfs-module) example, except the base image used to detect the correct version is `ublue-os:main`.
+Building the modules is basically taken straight from [Fedora CoreOS](https://github.com/coreos/layering-examples/tree/main/build-zfs-module) example, except the base image used to detect the correct kernel version to build against is `ublue-os:main`.

 ## Known issues
 The build fails consistently once a week.
 Most likely Fedora repos are already serving a newer kernel version,